PostgreSQL settings

 Vacuum cleanup index scale factor

-All interfacesShare of index rows used in the previous statistics.
+All interfacesFraction of index rows used in the previous statistics sample.
 During the

-VACUUMoperation, the index statistics are considered obsolete if the ratio of newly inserted rows to the total number of rows in the index exceeds the specified value.
-In this case, the index will be re-scanned.The minimum value is
+VACUUMoperation, index statistics are considered obsolete if the ratio of newly added index rows to the total current rows exceeds the specified threshold.
+This will trigger a new index scan.The minimum value is

 0.0, the maximum is10000000000.0, and the default is0.1.Support for this feature was removed in PostgreSQL version 14.